 In response to concerns about the potential adverse health effects of the water contamination at Camp Lejeune, the federal government has funded several major public health studies.
 The purpose of these studies has been to assess and evaluate what disease and adverse health conditions may have been caused by exposure to the chemicals in the Lejeune water.

 From 1991 to 1997, the Agency for Toxic Substances and Disease Registry (ATSDR), which is a branch of the Centers for Disease Control, conducted a public health assessment of Camp Lejeune.
 This included a detailed reconstruction of the estimated contamination levels in the drinking water systems.

-The exposure information compiled by the ATSDR has been used is numerous epidemiologic studies of health effects on Camp Lejeune residents.
-These studies examined a number of different health outcome “endpoints,” including birth defects, adverse birth outcomes, cancer, and mortality rates.
+The exposure information compiled by the ATSDR has been used in numerous epidemiologic studies of health effects on Camp Lejeune residents.
+These studies examined several different health outcome “endpoints,” including birth defects, adverse birth outcomes, cancer, and mortality rates.
 The findings of these studies were published in 2014 (2014 ATSDR Study).

 A new law passed in 2012 obligated the Department of Veteran’s Affairs (VA) to begin providing health benefits to veterans with conditions that were deemed to be related to the Camp Lejeune water contamination.
-To assist the VA is determining what health conditions should be accepted as associated with the Camp Lejeune water, the a special committee of experts was assembled (the “VA Committee”).
+To assist the VA in determining what health conditions should be accepted as associated with the Camp Lejeune water, then a special committee of experts was assembled (the “VA Committee”).

 The VA Committee undertook a comprehensive examination of all the available scientific research regarding the health impact of exposure to the Camp Lejeune Water supply.
 Based on this review, the VA Committee published official Clinical Guidance which identified what specific diseases could be linked to the Camp Lejeune water supply based on reliable evidence.